 She was telling me the details of her really brutal divorce.
 I mean, this divorce was nasty.
-There's parental alienation, secret bank accounts, maybe even another woman in the picture – all kinds of vicious and awful things are happening between these two people who once loved each other.
+There's parental alienation, secret bank accounts, maybe even another woman in the picture – all kinds of hateful and awful things happen between these two people who once loved each other.
 Very sad.

-For example she said, “Yeah, he told the kids that she only want them so he'll have to pay more money in child support.”
+For example, she said, “Yeah, he told the kids that she only wants them, so he'll have to pay more money in child support.”

 But the way she was talking about it, she might as well have been discussing a trip to the mall or talking about the weather.

 But guess what?
 We don't express feelings to change a situation.
-We express them to feel better, or differently, about the situation.
+We express them to feel better or different about the situation.

 We don't say, “What's the point of grieving our loss?
 It won't bring the dead person back to life.”

-No. We grieve, we mourn, we cry, or we even celebrate the person's life because it helps us come to terms with our loss, it helps us feel better.
+No. We grieve, mourn, cry, or even celebrate the person's life because it helps us come to terms with our loss.
+It helps us feel better.

 As counterintuitive as it sounds, the only way to get rid of feelings is to actually FEEL them.
-Expressing feelings doesn't change the situation; but it does help us feel differently about that situation.
+Expressing emotions doesn't change the situation, but it does help us feel differently about that situation.

-When you feel better, you're at peace and don't need food to numb out.
+You're at peace when you feel better and don't need food to be numb out.